Beware then of useless murmuring,

 “Where did what go?”
 Mother would ask.

 “Opposites” Oracion would say, her voice still trembling.
-She didn’t even want to say the word out loud.
-“Evil…evil…”
+She did not really even want to say the word out loud, as if to speak it would hasten their return.

 “Silly child,” Mother would say “Opposites are just your imagination.
 You don’t see them here now with us, do you?”